justin13601/AICancer/README.md

     Qualitative Sample Testing
 </p>

-In Table 7, we see that the model performs the worst on benign colon scans, which we predicted, as CNN 3 did worse on classifying benign images in sample testing.
+In Table 7, we see that the model performs the worst on benign colon scans, which we predicted, as CNN #3 did worse on classifying benign images in sample testing.
 Further, the model classifies benign lung images the best.
-This makes sense as these images only go through CNN 1 & 2 which had nearly perfect testing and sample accuracy.
+This makes sense as these images only go through CNN #1 and #2 which had nearly perfect testing and sample accuracy.

 Benign colon scans are often classified as malignant, giving a high false positive rate for colon inputs and causes low accuracy.
 By comparison, benign lung scans are rarely classified as malignant, and if they are, they are only classified as ACA.
 Conversely, only lung ACA cells are mistakenly classified as benign (false negative).
 Looking at samples of these images shows why: some lung ACA samples have red organelles, similar pink colours, and negative space like benign images, whereas SCC images are overcrowded with dark blue cells.